John Nyathi Pokela: Reorganization of the party

 Pokela also attempted the reorganization of the party itself, which was suffering from both differences between various Central Committee members and differences between the leaders and the party members.
 He appointed outgoing Chairman Make to the position of Deputy Chairman, even though Make was being investigated for misuse of funds at the time, and increased the power of the chairman.
 Pokela also encountered more opposition from Isaacs about his organizational changes (Isaacs eventually resigned.)

 Under Pokela, the use of funds was set, with 50% set aside for military operations, 30% going to administration, and 20% used for propaganda; the idea of members submitting annual financial reports about their use of PAC funds was also floated.
 Nevertheless, money went missing at various points in time, and the PAC ran out of funds between March and November 1981.

 Death

 Pokela died in Parirenyatwa Hospital in Zimbabwe in June 1985.
-He was buried in a state funeral in Zimbabwe officiated by Dr. Stanley Mogoba, a Methodist bishop, and was praised by Zimbabwean president Robert Mugabe for reuniting the PAC.
+He was buried in a state funeral in Zimbabwe officiated by Stanley Mogoba, a Methodist bishop, and was praised by Zimbabwean president Robert Mugabe for reuniting the PAC.
 Pokela was succeeded as chairman by Johnson Mlambo.